 Agni – Fire, Sar-Essence, Kriya – Action

-The main purpose of Agnisar kriya is to boost the metabolism and ensure proper functioning of all of the abdominal organs.
+The main purpose of Agnisar kriya is to boost the metabolism and ensure the proper functioning of all of the abdominal organs.
 How does it work?
 By creating a ‘vacuum’ effect and strongly pulling (and releasing) the abdomen, you massage the internal organs and increase blood flow to the area.
 Over time you should experience improvements in your digestion and metabolism, along with appetite regulation (increasing if it’s too low OR decreasing if it’s too high).
-Just a 5 minute daily practice can bring a big change in the body.
+Just a 5-minute daily practice can bring a big change in the body.

 Contraindications For Agnisar and Uddiyana Bandha Kriya: